-The Perpetual Emigrating Fund Company required agents to organize and commence the journey across the sea from Great Britain and Scandinavia.
-The Perpetual Emigrating Fund Company appointed agents to meet them when the ships arrived in America.
-Other agents had the duty to find the wagons, provisions, oxen, cattle, and all the things needed to cross a wide wilderness.
+The Perpetual Emigrating Fund Company required agents to organize and commence the journey across the sea in Great Britain and Scandinavia.
+The company appointed agents to meet them when the ships arrived in America.
+Other agents had the duty to find the wagons, provisions, oxen, cattle, and everything needed to cross a wide wilderness.

 They boarded in Liverpool.
-The noted author Charles Dickens boarded one of the emigrant ships carrying the Saints to the New World and published this report:

-Two or three Mormon agents stood ready to hand them on to the Inspector, and to hand them forward when they had passed.
-By what successful means, a special aptitude for organisation had been infused into these people, I am, of course, unable to report.
+The noted author Charles Dickens boarded the Amazon, one of the emigrant ships carrying the Saints to the New World, and published this report: "Two or three Mormon agents stood ready to hand them on to the Inspector, and to hand them forward when they had passed.
+By what successful means a special aptitude for organization had been infused into these people, I am, of course, unable to report.
 But I know that, even now, there was no disorder, hurry, or difficulty. . . .
-I went on board their ship to bear testimony against them if they deserved it, as I fully believed they would; to my great astonishment they did not deserve it; and my predispositions and tendencies must not affect me as an honest witness.
-I went over the Amazon's side, feeling it impossible to deny that, so far, some remarkable influence had produced a remarkable result, which better known influences have often missed.9
+I went on board their ship to bear testimony against them if they deserved it, as I fully believed they would; to my great astonishment, they did not deserve it; and my predispositions and tendencies must not affect me as an honest witness.
+I went over the